-GRDG-534 Literacy Inst Content Area (3)
+GRDG-534 Literacy Inst Content Area

 This course is designed to highlight the role of literacy acquisition and application within the content areas.
-Literacy and writing strategies will be presented in conjunction with the New York State learning standards.
+Literacy and writing strategies will be presented in conjunction with the New York State Common Core Learning Standards.
 An additional focus of the course is to help literacy and subject-area teachers address the needs of diverse learners through culturally relevant pedagogy and curriculum; the use of multicultural materials; and alternative and adaptive methods including the use of technology.

-GRDG-535 Literacy Inclu Classrm:Pri (3)
+GRDG-535 Literacy Inclu Classrm:Pri

 This course provides an in-depth exploration of theories, methods, and materials relevant to literacy instruction in the primary classroom (grades 1 to 3).
 A key focus of this course is to help candidates address the needs of diverse learners through the use of multicultural materials and alternative and adaptive methods, including the use of technology.
 This course addresses the learning needs of diverse students by integrating social justice education through critical literacy into the curriculum.
-Candidates demonstrate knowledge of the New York State Standards in English Language Arts in pedagogy and curriculum.
+Candidates demonstrate knowledge of the New York State Common Core Learning Standards in pedagogy and curriculum.
 A field experience component is required.

-GRDG-550 Literacy Inclu Classrm:Int (3)
+GRDG-550 Literacy Inclu Classrm:Int

 This course builds on theories, assessments, teaching methods, and materials introduced in GRDG 535 and has a focus on literacy instruction for an inclusive classroom at the intermediate grade levels.
-A focus on linking the New York State standards in English Language Arts in pedagogy and curriculum is emphasized.
+A focus on linking the New York State Common Core Learning Standards in pedagogy and curriculum is emphasized.
 A field experience component is required.

-GRDG-620 Nature&Acquisitn:Literacy (3)
+GRDG-620 Nature&Acquisitn:Literacy